Caring for Elderly Parents at Home:

 3. Keep a properly lit home: One Alvita Care client was so cost-conscience that she would not turn on any lights and instead used the flashlight on her walker.
 This is incredibly dangerous and an example of how cost savings can result in very expensive results such as a fall.
 Making sure that all the lights are on and can be controlled from various light switches will be helpful in keeping the entire home is properly lit.

 At Alvita Home Care, we use a fall assessment tool to help aid families in the identification of their elderly parent’s risk of falling.
-Contacting an Alvita Care geriatric specialist can be a helpful first step in planning for the future well-being and safety of your elderly loved one.
+Our Alvita Care geriatric specialists work with elders and families in New York City, Long Island, Westchester County, and northern New Jersey.
+Contacting us can be a helpful first step in planning for the future well-being and safety of your elderly loved one.

 Links to services that our caregivers supplement senior home care with: